One day at Klax school

 We practice interdisciplinary learning according to the principle of networked knowledge.
 For this purpose, our pedagogical specialists develop challenging and varied tasks with many practical exercises and playful elements.
-Independent learning phases in the learning studio are held together by common phases and rituals such as morning circle or tutorial and final circle, common meals, student conferences.
+Independent learning phases in the learning studio are held together by common phases and rituals such as morning circle or tutorial and final circle, common meals and student conferences.

 At the Klax School teachers work together with educators in so-called "Teach-Teams".
 The teachers are present during the lessons and support the teachers in accompanying the learning processes of all pupils.
 In this way they can respond precisely to the different needs of the learners and there is more time available for individual support.
-Conflicts or other problems can also be solved more quickly in twos.
+Conflicts or other problems can also be solved more quickly in pairs.